subconsciousnetwork/subtext/notes/refactoring.md

 **Between these two extremes** could there be a format that is simple for people to understand, simple for computers to manipulate, and meaningful for both?

 **This is the goal of [Subtext](https://github.com/gordonbrander/subtext)** — not to offer visual formatting, but to find the smallest surface-area of document structure, with the highest range of meaningful creative expression for both people and computers.
+Subtext attempts to resolve this dilemma by radically simplifying it.

+Subtext is made of blocks.
+Blocks are roughly analogous to a paragraph, so 1 block = 1 idea.
+This breaks text apart into [idea legos](https://subconscious.substack.com/p/thought-legos) that can be easily composed and rearranged.

+Subtext is flat.
+Paradoxically, by limiting the format to a flat list of blocks, we radically what software can usefully do with it.
+The set of document structures is narrower, so there are fewer ways to fail.
+For example:

+- Concatenation is a "good enough" merging strategy for flat documents.
+- Because prose is linear, software can assume a [BLUF](https://en.wikipedia.org/wiki/BLUF_(communication) writing style, and take the first few blocks to get a useful excerpt.

 With Subtext, both people and software should be able to easily: